NethServer/ns8-piler/README.md

 ## send email to piler

-Piler is waiting email on a TCP port over 20 000, to send email to the archive system you need
+Piler is waiting email on a TCP port on 2525, to send email to the archive system you need

 - Bcc email of your domain to archive@piler.domain.com
 - adapt your email server to send email to piler.domain.com on the custom smtp port

 This can be done by adapting the `/etc/postfix/transport/`

-`piler.domain.com smtp:piler.domain.com:250010`
+`piler.domain.com smtp:piler.domain.com:2525`

 - postmap the configuration file (if needed) : `postmap /etc/postfix/transport`
 - restart postfix : `systemctl restart postfix`

 On NS7 you can set it by

 ```
-db smarthosts set @piler.domain.com recipient Host piler.domain.com Password '' Port 20010 TlsStatus enabled Username '' status enabled
+db smarthosts set @piler.domain.com recipient Host piler.domain.com Password '' Port 2525 TlsStatus enabled Username '' status enabled
 signal-event nethserver-mail-smarthost-save
 ```